JuDFTteam/aiida-fleur/docs/source/user_guide/workflows/create_magnetic_wc.rst

 function.
 To do this, one should make sure that the length of ``AFM_layer_positions`` is the same as the total number of layers of the AFM structure and ``magnetic_layers`` is correctly initialised.

-Figures below illustrates known AFM structures for FCC(110) and BCC(110) structures.
+Figures below illustrate known AFM structures for FCC(110) and BCC(110) structures.
 The number on each atoms shows to which layer atom belongs (first or second) and the color corresponds to spin orientation (up or down).
 Note that the input computational unit cell will be changed (shown on the figures), hence you might want to adjust the k-mesh correspondingly.